 I have visited Santorini in Greece twice.
 The first time was in May (Spring), when the islands were beginning to open up for the summer season.
 I paid $60AUD for a private room (split between myself and 2 friends).
 The second time was in August (peak Summer) and I paid $60AUD for a mixed dorm bed that was further away from Fira than the private room had been.
 There are definite benefits to visiting in the off seasons.

 International student discounts

 You might be surprised to learn the number of discounts in Europe you could be eligible for.
-When I visited Greece, I was given 50% off public transport due to my Australian student card.
+When I visited Athens in Greece, I was given 50% off public transport due to my Australian student card.
 Although a lot of places won’t accept international student cards, if there are signs saying they accept them it’s worth an ask.